marvinjayson/SellerX_Task/README.md

 # Introduction and Environment Setup

-## How to figure out my Snowflake Account URL?
-The easiest is to take a look at your Snowflake Registration email and copy the string before `.snowflakecomputing.com`.
-In my case this is `frgcsyo-ie17820`.
-Keep in mind that sometimes urls include the `.aws` tag, too, such as `frgcsyo-ie17820.aws`.
-This isn't simple, I know.
-Even _dbt Labs_ [has it's own section](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-snowflake) on how to figure it out.

 <img width="980" alt="Screenshot 2024-10-21 at 10 36 03" src="https://github.com/user-attachments/assets/54faccde-5b57-413d-8e7c-2d5bbea5585a">

-## Fast track the Snowflake Setup
-If you want to skip the manual user creation and raw table import, we've created an auto-importer for you.
-Take a look at https://dbt-data-importer.streamlit.app/ where we set up Snowflake for you with a click of a button!

 ## Snowflake user creation
 Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).